India Inc grows impatient as economy dips and Modi is distracted

 Krishnamurthy Subramanian, India’s chief economic adviser, said on Thursday that using public money to help the private sector was a “moral hazard.”

-Some banking and finance executives who met Sitharaman recently have criticized her, saying her attitude during meetings was not constructive.
+Some banking and finance executives who met Sitharaman recently have criticised her, saying her attitude during meetings was not constructive.

 “There is no discussion.
 It is mostly: ‘Thank you we’ll look into it’,” said one investor of a meeting with her.